Lokicoule/commitizard/README.md

 ##### Unix-based Systems

-On Unix-based systems (Linux, macOS), use the following command to bypass the pre-commit hook:
+On Unix-based systems (Linux, macOS), use the following command to bypass the `prepare-commit-msg` hook:

 ```sh
 COMMITIZARD_BYPASS=true git commit -m "Your commit message"